-Populism and Elitism
+Populism & Elitism

 Populism is contrasted with elitism.
 But populists are not against elites as such.
 Populists oppose elites for two main reasons: when they are not part of the people and when they exploit the people.
 Populists approve of elites that are organically part of the people and function as servants of the people as a whole.

-Populism and Classical Republicanism
+Populism & Classical Republicanism

 When political scientists and commentators discuss the history of populism, most begin with nineteenth-century agrarian movements like the Narodniki in Russia and the People’s Party in the United States.
-But nineteenth-century populism looked backward to the republics of the ancient world, specifically the “mixed regime” of Rome.
+But nineteenth-century populism looked back to the republics of the ancient world, specifically the “mixed regime” of Rome.

 Aristotle also observed that the one, few, or many could govern for their factional interests or for the common good.
 When one man governs for the common good, we have monarchy.
 When he governs for his private interests, we have tyranny.
-When few govern for the common good, we have aristocracy.
+When the few govern for the common good, we have aristocracy.
 When the few govern for their private interests, we have oligarchy.
 When the many govern for the common good, we have polity.
-When they govern for their factional interests, we have democracy.
+When the many govern for their factional interests, we have democracy.

-It is interesting that for Aristotle, democracy is bad by definition, and that he had to invent a new word, “polity,” for the good kind of popular rule that was, presumably, so rare that nobody had yet coined a term for it.
+It is interesting that for Aristotle, democracy is bad by definition and that he had to invent a new word, “polity,” for the good kind of popular rule that was, presumably, so rare that nobody had yet coined a term for it.

-Finally, Aristotle recognized that a regime that mixes together rule by the one, the few, and the many, is more likely to achieve the common good, not simply because each group is public spirited, but also because they are all jealous to protect their private interests from being despoiled by the rest.
+Finally, Aristotle recognized that a regime that mixes together rule by the one, the few, and the many is more likely to achieve the common good, not simply because each group is public-spirited, but also because they are all jealous to protect their private interests from being despoiled by the rest.
 Aristotle was thus the first theorist of the “mixed regime.”
 But he was simply observing the functioning of actually existing mixed regimes like Sparta.